Para-Lang/para-compiler/docs/source/installation.rst

 ..
 Caution::
     The installation of the Para-C Compiler binaries will only include the compiled binaries and NOT the source code or module of the compiler.
+This means this section of the docs will focus on the CLI of Para-C!

-    For info how to install that please go to `Python API Reference <../api_ref/index.html>`_
+    For info how to install the Python API please go to the `Python API Reference <./pyapi_ref/index.html>`_

 Installer for Windows
 =====================